- Introduction: Birthday Hotel Hopping In Paris

 After being offered all of those gifts, we were served some pre-departure drinks, along with macadamia nuts.
 We ordered champagne, which in this case was the lovely 2004 Cuvee Louise.
 With the rose in the background, I think the below picture sums up the beautiful simplicity of the Lufthansa first class experience.

 Lastly, we were also offered the menu and wine list for the flight.

 The pandemic has caused me to take flying less for granted, and I have even more of an appreciation for just looking out of the window and enjoying the views.
 Our boarding process was quick, and by 4:25PM the main cabin door closed, by 4:45PM we pushed back, and by 4:55PM we started our taxi.

 There was a LATAM 767-300 on one side of us, and the other side of us was an Air France A350-900 that was just arriving (exactly the same flight we’d take on the way back).

 We had a roughly 15 minute taxi to runway 9.
-While I love runway views no matter where on the plane I’m sitting, it’s extra special in the nose — just look at that beautiful “hump” reflection that I got to enjoy, thanks to how far forward I was sitting.
+While I love runway views no matter where on the plane I’m sitting, it’s extra special in the nose — just look at that beautiful “hump” shadow that I got to enjoy, thanks to how far forward I was sitting.